 If you do plan on serving this for leftovers, I encourage you to start with a double batch.
 I usually use my large skillet (I use this 12” cast iron skillet to make this), but you’ll want to use something bigger like a 5-quart pot instead.
 You’ll lose a smidgen of flavor without the cast iron, but NOT spending another 45 minutes cooking a second batch is worth the trade off in my opinion!

-What does this Swiss Chard and caramelized onion recipe go well with?
+What do Swiss chard recipes go well with?

-Really, the possibilities are endless!
-But I think this recipe is perfect with lemon and herb sheet pan chicken or almond-crusted chicken.
-It is also amazing with a couple of fried eggs on top… that oozy yolk?
+The possibilities are endless!
+But I think this Swiss chard recipe is perfect with Lemon and Herb Sheet-Pan Chicken or Almond-Crusted Chicken.
+It is also amazing with a couple of fried eggs on top…that oozy yolk?
 Oh my!

 Yes, of course.
 This cooking method would work with other hearty green leaves, like collards, mustard greens, or beet greens.
-You can also use slightly less sturdy greens, like kale or dandelion greens, but know that they’ll be done much quicker than the Swiss chard I’m calling for in this recipe.
+You can also use slightly less sturdy greens, like kale or dandelion greens, but know that they’ll be done much quicker than the Swiss chard in this recipe.

 - Ridiculously Easy Potato Skins